Ted Williams: Playing style

 Williams was an obsessive student of hitting.
 He famously used a lighter bat than most sluggers, because it generated a faster swing.
 In 1970, he wrote a book on the subject, The Science of Hitting (revised 1986), which is still read by many baseball players.
-The book describes his theory of swinging only at pitches that came into ideal areas of his strike zone, a strategy Williams credited with his success as a hitter; as a result, Williams' bases-on-balls-to-plate-appearances ratio (.2065) is the highest of any player in the Hall of Fame.
+The book describes his theory of swinging only at pitches that came into ideal areas of his strike zone, a strategy Williams credited with his success as a hitter; as a result, Williams's bases-on-balls-to-plate-appearances ratio (.2065) is the highest of any player in the Hall of Fame.

 Williams nearly always took the first pitch.

-He helped pass his expertise of playing left-field in front of the Green Monster to his successor on the Red Sox, Carl Yastrzemski.
+He helped pass his expertise of playing left field in front of the Green Monster to his successor on the Red Sox, Carl Yastrzemski.